-For all other programmes where a satisfactory DBS check is not a condition of enrolment, you may be required to inform the Queen Mary admissions team of any relevant unspent criminal convictions when you decide to accept our offer of a place.
+For all other programmes where a satisfactory DBS check is not a condition of enrolment, you will be asked to inform the Queen Mary admissions team of any relevant unspent criminal convictions when you decide to accept our offer of a place.

-You can find more details about our policy on criminal convictions, including the circumstances when an unspent conviction must be declared, in the Academic Registry and Council Secretariat Policy Zone.
+You can find more details about our policy on criminal convictions in the Academic Registry and Council Secretariat Policy Zone.